adityajbir/Parallel_Computing_Project_2024/Report.md

 - Architecture: For all the algorithms below we will be implementing them with an MPI architecture
 - Bitonic Sort: This algorithm requires the size of the input to be a power of 2, it creates a bitonic sequence from the array before making comparisons and returning a sorted array.
 The runtime of this algorithm is N/P log^2(N/P), where P is the number of processors.
 This algorithm will be implemented by Juan Carrasco

-- Sample Sort (Eyad Nazir): A parallel sorting algorithm that divides the input array into smaller subarrays, sorts them independently, and merges them back together.
+- Sample Sort (Eyad Nazir): Sample sort is a parallel sorting algorithm that divides the input array into smaller subarrays, sorts them independently, and merges them back together.
+The algorithm begins with the root process determining the total number of elements in the input array and broadcasting this information to all processes using `MPI_Bcast`.
+The input array is then divided into smaller subarrays, which are distributed to different processes using `MPI_Scatterv`.
+Each process independently sorts its local subarray.

+Next, each process selects a set of local samples from its sorted subarray, with the number of samples equal to the number of processes minus one.
+The sizes of these local samples are gathered at the root process using `MPI_Gather`, and the root process then gathers all the local samples from each process using `MPI_Gatherv`.
+The root process sorts the gathered samples and selects splitters to partition the data, which are then broadcasted to all processes using `MPI_Bcast`.

+Each process partitions its local subarray based on the splitters, creating buckets of data to be sent to the corresponding processes.
+The sizes of these buckets are exchanged among all processes using `MPI_Alltoall`, and the data in the buckets is exchanged using `MPI_Alltoallv`.
+Each process then sorts the data it received from other processes.
+Finally, the sizes of the sorted subarrays are gathered at the root process using `MPI_Gather`, and the root process gathers all the sorted subarrays from each process using `MPI_Gatherv`.
+The root process returns the fully sorted array, while other processes return an empty array.
+This approach leverages the computational power of multiple processes to efficiently sort large datasets in parallel.

 - Merge Sort (Aditya Biradar): At its base the merge sort is considered a recursive algorithm, and usually has a runtime of n log(n).
 In this assignment we will be paralleizing this algorithm.